htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Version 10.1.2
 --------------

-..
-HTCondor version 10.1.2 released on Month Date, 2022.
+- HTCondor version 10.1.2 limited release on November 15, 2022.

-- HTCondor version 10.1.2 not yet released.

 New Features: